StarSheriff2/arturos-bookstore/README.md

 </div>

 ## About
-In this app users are able to make a reading list and keep track of their progress.
+In this app users are able to make a reading list by adding and removing books they are currently reading.

 The app stores its data in a public API located here: https://us-central1-bookstore-api-e63c8.cloudfunctions.net/bookstoreApi/.
 I used **Redux's thunk middleware** to handle all API calls.